Xqhare/Mawu/README.md

 One example would be a common shorthand for an array by using `aaa / bbb / ccc` to represent `[aaa, bbb, ccc]`.
 This is not part of the rfc4180 standard and thus not implemented in Mawu, instead it would be treated as a single string, with the appropriate errors.
-`aaa / "bbb" / ccc` would produce an error for example, as Mewa treats the entire thing as one string, but it encounters unescaped double-quotes.
+`aaa / "bbb" / ccc` would produce an error for example, as Mawu treats the entire thing as one string, but it encounters unescaped double-quotes.

 Another example is the way encoding is implemented.
-Mewa uses `utf-8` encoding exclusively for CSV, and does not recognize or produce a `BOM` or similar at the beginning of the file.
+Mawu uses `utf-8` encoding exclusively for CSV, and does not recognize or produce a `BOM` or similar at the beginning of the file.
 There are CSV files encoded in `utf-16`, `utf-32` or even some `ASCII`-variants, and there are some more esoteric implementations like the IBM one where you can define new field names in the middle of a CSV file by using `#GROUP_OBJECT_PROFILE#` [learn more](https://www.ibm.com/docs/en/sig-and-i/10.0.2?topic=schedules-example-comma-separated-value-csv-file).

 Because of this, most if not all CSV files are only supported in the ecosystem or app they were created in, and there is no guarantee that Mawu will be able to parse them correctly.